Skip to content

 1

-Take date-stamped photographs of the entire roof surface from multiple angles and distances before contacting any contractor or adjuster.
+Photograph the roof surface from multiple angles and distances before any contractor begins work, capturing the hail damage pattern, affected areas, and any pre-existing wear or missing shingles.

 2